nayarsystems/obelisk-doc/03-modules.md

 Topic | Type | Description
 :---  | :--- | :---
-`instance_name`.cmd.flush | * | Send the aggregated events now, without waiting for the time or elemetns limit
+`instance_name`.cmd.flush | * | Send the aggregated events now, without waiting for the time or elements limit